Making Something Excellent Even Better

 Codification of Case Law of the Swiss Federal Court

-Finally, the draft bill clarifies that any ancillary proceedings before Swiss state courts (the so-called juge d'appui) are governed by the rules on summary proceedings.
+Finally, the draft bill clarified that any ancillary proceedings before Swiss state courts (the so-called juge d'appui) are governed by the rules on summary proceedings.

 Rendering Chapter 12 Even More User Friendly

-The draft bill seeks to render Swiss international arbitration law more user friendly for international users.
+The draft bill sought to render Swiss international arbitration law more user friendly for international users.

-With this goal in mind, the Swiss Federal Council proposes to further strengthen the character of Chapter 12 as a self-contained set of rules, by removing references to the provisions of the Swiss Code of Civil Procedure and incorporating the content of those provisions directly into Chapter 12.
+With this goal in mind, the government proposed to further strengthen the character of Chapter 12 as a self-contained set of rules, by removing references to the provisions of the Swiss Code of Civil Procedure and incorporating the content of those provisions directly into Chapter 12.

 Further strengthening Party Autonomy

 Finally, in line with the prevailing view in Switzerland, the draft bill expressly confirmed that arbitration clauses included in unilateral acts, such as for example in a will or a trust deed, can have legal force.
 This amendment is a welcome confirmation that international succession and trust matters can be safely submitted to arbitration in Switzerland.